MIDS-scaling-up/v3a/week03/lab/Readme.md

 sh run_pt.sh
 # now inside the container
 cd /data/v3a/week03/lab
-# edit detr.py and add the downloaded clip filename to the feed variable
+# edit detr.py and add the downloaded clip filename to the feed variable..
+# if you are on a local VM in a Mac, use 1 as your feed.
+# also, edit the device variable if you are running on CPU..
 python3 detr.py
 ```